1. Home: Explore careers

 Work

-You could start as an office assistant or trainee reporter on a local or regional newspaper.
+You could start as an office assistant or trainee reporter on a local or regional newspaper, or junior feature writer for a magazine.

 You'll need a minimum of five GCSE grades 9 to 4 (A* to C), including English, or equivalent qualifications.
-Many recruits have A levels or degree level qualifications.
+Many recruits have A levels or a degree.

 Volunteering

-Competition for jobs is strong, and you'll need to show you've got writing experience.
-You'll find it useful to have examples of your published work in a portfolio, especially if these include your name as the author.
+There is strong competition for jobs, and you'll need to show you've got writing experience.
+You'll find it useful to keep examples of your published work, especially if these include your name as the author.

-• write your own blog and have an online presence on social media
+• write your own blog and create an online presence on social media

-• submit articles and reviews to local papers or websites
+• submit articles and reviews to local papers and websites

 Other Routes

-You can study a range of professional qualifications in journalism, accredited by the National Council for the Training of Journalists (NCTJ).
-These are available either online or part-time at a training centre.
+You can study for a number of professional qualifications in journalism at different levels, accredited by the National Council for the Training of Journalists (NCTJ).
+These can be done online, part-time or through fast-track training.

 More Information